ripjar/aws-security-lake/README.md

 Security Lake automates the collection of security-related log and event data from integrated AWS services and third-party services.
 It also helps you manage the lifecycle of data with customizable retention and replication settings.
 Security Lake converts ingested data into Apache Parquet format and a standard open-source schema called the Open Cybersecurity Schema Framework (OCSF).

-Ripjar's Labyrinth Threat Investigations can subscribe by querey to the data that's stored in Security Lake for incident response and security data analytics.
+Ripjar's Labyrinth Threat Investigations can subscribe to query the data that's stored in Security Lake for incident response and security data analytics.

 ### Integration overview

-This integration guide provides instructions for setting up LTI and Amazon Security Lake so that the Security Lake data can be queried within LTI SAAS.
+This integration guide provides instructions for setting up LTI and Amazon Security Lake so that the Security Lake data can be queried within LTI SaaS.
 This integration will:

-1. Configure cross-account polices and IAM role to share data between the host/customer AWS account, and Ripjar LTI SAAS account.
+1. Configure cross-account polices and IAM role to share data between the host/customer AWS account, and Ripjar LTI SaaS account.
 2. Add a new Security Lake source to be available for Athena and LTI.
-3. Configure the LTI Search Application Qeury the new Security Lake Source.
+3. Configure the LTI Search Application to query the new Security Lake Source.
 4. Verify the new source is available to be searched in the LTI application.

 ### Prerequisites

-- You must be a customer of Ripjar Labyrinth Threat Investigations (LTI) SAAS.
+- You must be a customer of Ripjar Labyrinth Threat Investigations (LTI) SaaS.
 This is run on Ripjar managed AWS.
 - Your source AWS account with the required Amazon Security Lake sources deployed and connected. (e.g. CloudTrail, VPC Flow, Route53 etc.)
 - Ensure AWS [Athena](https://docs.aws.amazon.com/athena/latest/ug/getting-started.html) has access to query Security Lake data.
 Please follow [this setup guide](https://docs.aws.amazon.com/security-lake/latest/userguide/getting-started.html#explore-data-lake) for further details if you are unfamiliar with Athena.
 - Note the names of the tables you are querying.